-Hilary Somers begins her sixth year leading the Lady Dons tennis team as their head coach.
+Hilary Somers is in her thirteenth year leading the Lady Dons tennis team as their head coach.
 Before being promoted to this status, Somers was the assistant coach at USF during the 1999-2000 year.

 Somers attended UC San Diego where she completed a standout career for Triton tennis.
 As captain, she led her team to a NCAA National Championship in 1994 and Runner-Up in 1995.
 She received many awards including the Arthur Ashe Sportsmanship and Leadership Award for the West Region in 1994 and the Most Inspirational Player Award during 1995-1996.
 She also competed on the UCSD intercollegiate basketball team.

 Somers graduated from UCSD in 1996, and received her Bachelor of Arts in Communications.
-She received a Masters degree in Sport Management at the University of San Francisco in 2005.
+She completed her Master's degree in Sport Management at USF in June 2005.

 She resides in Redwood City with her husband and two sons, Matt (3) and Dylan (4 months.)